50 Shades of Natural Dye on Wool: In-Person Textile Residency in San Miguel de Allende, Mexico

 7 Hotel Nights | 5 Teaching Days

-A deep, structured exploration of historical dye recipes translated into a modern sustainable workflow.
+The heart of this residency is a structured exploration of historical natural dye recipes on wool, translated into a modern, sustainable workflow.

-Our framework draws on the documented practices of 18th-century French master dyers (most notably Antoine Janot and Paul Gout) whose structured approach to mordanting, bath sequencing, and shade architecture defined the French haute dye tradition.
+Our framework draws on the documented practices of 18th-century French master dyers, especially Antoine Janot and Paul Gout, whose careful approach to mordanting, bath sequencing, and color building shaped the French haute dye tradition.

-We will work with the classical “haute” dyes of the French system, including madder, cochineal, weld, and indigo.
-Materials historically prized not only for beauty, but for durability and technical excellence.
+We will work with classical dyes such as madder, cochineal, weld, and indigo: materials prized historically for their beauty, durability, and technical excellence.

 • Bath reuse and exhaustion tracking